1024inc/engineering-blog/eng-paths/staff_engineer.md

 </td></tr>
 <tr><td  markdown="1">

-- Has mentored and championed the promotion of 4+ ICs to Sr SE2 or Staff Engineer
+- Has mentored and championed the promotion of 4+ ICs to Sr SE2 or Staff Engineer.
-- Has regularly contributed to a technical blog or publications over the past 12 months
+- Has regularly contributed to a technical blog or publications over the past 12 months.
-- Has presented on software or management topics to external audiences such as conferences and interest groups and acted as a talent acquisition champion for Beyond
+- Has presented on software or management topics to external audiences such as conferences and interest groups and acted as a talent acquisition champion for Beyond.
-- Has championed the promotion of 4+ engineers
+- Has championed the promotion of 4+ engineers.

 </td></tr>
 </table>